F5Networks/f5-appsvcs-templates/docs/userguide/managing-templates.rst

 Adding New Template Sets
 ------------------------

-FAST allows for the addition of pre-configured template sets.
+FAST allows for the addition of pre-configured template sets in .zip file format.
 From the Templates tab, click the **Add Set** button.
-Navigate to the location of the template set, click **Open**.
+Navigate to the location of the template set .zip file, click **Open**.
 The added templates will display in the template list.

 Removing Template Sets